gamesbook/protograf/docs/source/core_shapes.rst

 `↑ <shape-index_>`_

-A Starfield is a shape in which a number of small dots are scattered at random to simulate what might be seen looking at a portion of the night sky.
+A Starfield is a shape in which a number of small dots are scattered at random to simulate what might be seen when looking at a portion of the night sky.

+The dots are drawn inside the boundaries of an "enclosure"; this can be a rectangle, a circle, or a polygon |dash| but this shape is not, itself, drawn.

 The number of dots drawn depends on the "density", which is the product of the actual area of the shape multiplied by the density value.

 ..
 HINT::